Faculty-Led Education Abroad Proposal Process

-- Student Preparation: Describe any pre-departure preparation students will receive in addition to the general orientation program provided by the EAO.
+- Student Preparation: Describe any pre-departure preparation students will receive in addition to the general orientation provided by the EAO.

 - Evaluation/Assessment and Reentry Programming: How do you plan to help students process their academic and personal experience?
 Describe any planned post-course activities/events that are designed to help students process their experience.
 Include your evaluation or assessment plan.
-Please note the EAO will administer a general survey, and students in all UNL courses must be offered an opportunity to assess the course and instructor.
+Please note the EAO will administer a general survey, and students in all UNL courses must be offered an opportunity to complete a course evaluation.

 - Health, Safety, and Accessibility: Briefly describe issues of health, safety, and accessibility in the host environment(s).
 Describe how student preparation and logistical arrangements will address these issues and minimize risk.
 Describe any special physical requirements of the program activities.
 (Refer to the US State Department website for information on crime and other travel hazards, and the CDC website for health issues).

 Proposals also should include the following attachments:

 - Preliminary Budget for the offering developed in partnership with the Education Abroad Office, using the EAO budget template.
 The cost of an offering is one of the most important aspects of drafting a proposal.
 Upon college approval of your proposal, the EAO will meet with you to determine the final cost advertised to the students.
 (Leaders should not communicate cost information directly to students, verbally or in writing).
 Expenses associated with an education abroad offering are affected by a host of variables that may include location, strength of the U.S. dollar, student enrollment, airfare, lodging, field trips, lectures, etc. The more you can keep costs at a reasonable level, the greater the likelihood of a successful proposal and a full contingent of students.
 EAO staff are well experienced with budget preparation and eager to work with you to pull together a realistic budget and an affordable study abroad course.
 After a budget has been prepared and approved, EAO will manage it for you, working with the University to collect student charges, making payments to vendors, enabling advances, facilitating reimbursements, and assuring that you are in compliance with UNL policies.